What do I need to make TuneMatic work?

 Since the TuneMatic product line is pre-wired to connect directly to a TarHeel antenna, how would I connect a non-TarHeel antenna to the TuneMatic products?

-We can supply a ‘dongle’ cable with pigtail leads.
-You can then plug the dongle cable into the TuneMatic antenna control connector, and wire your antenna to the pigtail leads.
-Just request this dongle cable when ordering.
+We can supply a ‘pigtail’ cable with pigtail leads.
+You can then plug the pigtail cable into the TuneMatic antenna control connector, and wire your antenna to the pigtail leads.
+Make sure you request this cable when ordering if using an antenna that does not follow the TarHeel wiring connector scheme.

 What does the warranty cover?